pavelkrolevets/face_clustering/README.md

-# Clustering people using FaceNet and KMeans
+# Sort similar looking face pictures to clusters using FaceNet and KMeans

 ### Prerequisites
 * installed dependencies ```tensorflow``` and ```opencv``` libraries.